damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 ## Enterprise Edition

-The mentioned EE only features and things like LDAP group support can be found in GitLab Enterprise Edition.
+The mentioned EE only features and things like Repository Mirroring can be found in GitLab Enterprise Edition.
 For a complete overview please have a look at the [feature list of GitLab EE](http://www.gitlab.com/gitlab-ee/).

 Access to GitLab Enterprise Edition is included with a [subscription](http://www.gitlab.com/pricing/).